floragunncom/search-guard-docs/kibana.md

 ### Adding the Kibana server user

-At this point, if you simply start Kibana, you will see an Authentication Exeption in the logfile:
+At this point, if you simply start Kibana, you will see an Authentication Exception in the logfile:

 ```
 [plugin:elasticsearch] Status changed from yellow to red